Colleen Lancaster

 Prioritizing speed and accuracy

-To simplify the experience and reduce decision-making mental load, I decided to combine both options into a single, unified log.
+To reduce decision-making mental load, I combined both options into a single, unified log.

 Iteration